Improve Post-Quantum Cryptography Security with CSPM

 Quantum computing might just save us all from destruction.
 By solving complex and intricate problems that even supercomputers couldn’t unravel, this super computational system has the propensity to wipe out disease and famine.
 But, like many advancements in technology, it’s not without its challenges.
 And quantum computing risk lies directly within the cryptography space.

 Cryptography provides security through various encryption and decryption techniques.
-This ensures the secure transaction of data and authentication of users for different organizational systems.
+This ensures the secure transaction of data and authentication of users for different organisational systems.
 With future quantum computers potentially compromising traditional encryption methods through sheer processing power, developers and cybersecurity experts may soon have to rethink the measures used for securing data and systems.

 The issue is, most security and risk leaders have disparate reasons on when and how to approach this issue, as most see the emergence of quantum computing as still years away.